saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 **INPACT™ Analysis: Three Simultaneous Need Failures**

 **Natural (N) Need Failure:**
 Echo's data warehouse used cryptic table names: `FCT_PTNT_ENCT`, `DIM_PRVDR_SPCLT`, `BRIDGE_DIAG_ICD10`.
 The agent had no semantic layer mapping "diabetes follow-up" to diagnosis codes E11.9, E11.65, E11.22.
 When physicians used shorthand like "uncontrolled DM2," the agent misinterpreted or missed it entirely.
 No business glossary.
 No entity resolution.
 No natural language mapping to technical schemas.
-(See Appendix A.2 for detailed schema analysis.)
+(See Appendix A, Section A.2 for detailed schema analysis.)

 **Contextual (C) Need Failure—Seven Missing Context Dimensions:**